HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 **When you need to ask question on discord, please tell us which test you failed, and describe error or issue you have precise as possible.**

 ## Configurate test flow
-2. All test upload a firmware for each unit-test.
-You probably need to push button back of dualpantowhen you upload a firmware (it depends on OS).
+1. All tests upload a specific firmware for each unit-test.
+You probably need to push this button on the back of dualpanto when you upload a firmware (it depends on OS).
 ![swith](./resources/dualpanto_switch.jpg)

 ## 1. Mechanical and Hardware
-(For BIS studetns: There are code to figure out whether encoder and motor works, but no good evaluation process yet.
+(For BIS students: There is code available to figure out whether encoders and motors work, but no good evaluation process yet.
 We will update asap.
 You can also modify code to test your purpose.)

 0.  [check mechanical configuration](physical_test/checklist.md)
 1. `python -m unittest test_firmware.Basic`